 - It is very safe, so no need to feel vulnerable carrying loads of cash about in your wallet.
 There is virtually no petty crime.

 - NO tipping in Japan – even when the service is impeccable and you try to insist on giving a tip, they will not accept.

 Try and speak a little Japanese.
 We found that the people really liked us if we just said – Konichiwa, Arigatio, Sayanara and Oishi (which means delicious).

 - Make sure sure you finish all your meal!
 No matter how full you are, it is a sign of respect to not leave food behind.

 - Japan is a very clean country with no litter.
 Carry a plastic bag with you in your backpack for those times you cannot find a rubbish bin.

 - It is considered rude to eat in public places (e.g. on the metro or on the go about town) so best to find a quiet place to sit and eat.

 - We had a lot of school children ask to have photos with us – it might seem weird, but I suggest just embracing it!!
 When in Rome …

-We wanted to try to cover some of the main must see destinations, whilst not rushing our way through each location.
+For our 10 nights in Japan we wanted to try to cover some of the main must see destinations, whilst not rushing our way through each location.
 We settled on 4 nights Tokyo, 1 night Nikko, 3 nights Kyoto, 1 night Hiroshima, and 1 final night in Tokyo at the end.